GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 and there may be more.

-The possibility of multiple render passes explains the name "render pass"—each pass has to be executed sequentially on the GPU, in multiple "passes", whereas a single pass can be completed in a single massively parallel GPU computation.
+The possibility of multiple render passes explains the name "render pass."
+Each pass has to be executed sequentially on the GPU, in multiple "passes", whereas a single pass can be completed in a single massively parallel GPU computation.

 ### Aggregation